mozilla/grcov/README.md

         --filter <filter>
             Filters out covered/uncovered files.
 Use 'covered' to only return covered files, 'uncovered' to only return uncovered files [possible values: covered, uncovered]

         --ignore <PATH>...
             Ignore files/directories specified as globs

+        --keep-only <PATH>...
+            Keep only files/directories specified as globs

         --log <LOG>
             Set the file where to log (or stderr or stdout).
 Defaults to 'stderr' [default: stderr]